It’s common to nickname relatives, and grandmothers are high on the list.

 When you want unique grandmother names or other names for grandma, it’s good to know what already exists.

-These nicknames for grandma are common, trendy, sassy and badass, cool, and cute, depending on what fits yours best.
+These nicknames for grandma are common, trendy, badass, cool, and cute, depending on what fits yours best.

 She’ll be thrilled that you were thinking of her enough to choose special words to call her by.